The Organ (band): Grab That Gun

-Despite numerous set-backs, their five years of slow going had produced a relatively sizable fan-following, and their new material showed even more promise than their first EP, which had done very well indeed, especially for a record that had gone largely unpromoted.
-As such, Grab That Gun spent more time on top of the Canadian campus-radio charts than any other record released that year.
+Despite several setbacks during the previous five years, the band developed a growing fan base.
+Their new material was released on the album Grab That Gun, which spent more time at number one on the Canadian campus radio charts than any other release that year.

 That December (2004), Ashley Webber left the band.

 "I think it's the usual reasons," explained Sketch in an interview.
 "I mean, I love Ashley, but we had different ideas.
 And then she wanted to try being in other musical projects, and we support her in that … [but our band has] got to be a high priority, I guess that's what it comes down to."

 However, with their first international tour looming and no replacement in sight, Webber was asked back and subsequently rejoined the band in the new year.

 The Organ began touring heavily across Canada, the United States and Europe.
 They also produced a music video for "Brother" (directed by Robert Morfitt), arguably the strongest of the seven new tracks appearing on the record.
 The video consisted of a straightforward montage of the band performing on a moodily lit stage.
 A fictitious reenactment of the video shoot for "Brother" can be seen during season two, episode two of the Showtime original series The L Word.
 "Brother" also appears on The L Words season two soundtrack.